Atemia/wild_maize_code_challenge/challenge_2/README.md

 > Task
 Download any two Nostoc bacterial genomes ​from NCBI​, use one complete genome (the “reference”) and of the other only a small fraction e.g. one hundred genes (the “subject”).
 Write a simple pipeline that identifies the RBH for the “subject” genes.

+> To esnsure reprodicibility conda was used.

+* Rebuilding virtual env, activate the conda environment for reproducibility (Functions are not exported by default to be made available in subshells therefore has to be done outside this script)

+* Within this directoty, run the following commands to replicate and activate my virtual environment.
+    `conda env create -n blast -f blast.yml`

+    `source activate blast`

 > Answers
 - Navigate to the script directory `cd scripts`
 - Run `chmod +x *.sh ; bash main.sh` to activate clone the virtual environment containing all software and perform the analysis